tiredsosha/warden/README.md

 - `go.sum` is a detailed file of the checksum of direct and indirect dependency required by the module.
 - `main.go` is main file of programm.
 - `docs` contains project documentations.
-- `control` contains main packages for interaction with Win 10 API, each subdirecoty of `control` is a main package.
+- `control` contains main packages for interaction with Win 10 API, each subdirectory of `control` is a main package.
 - `mosquitto` contains mqtt logic package.
 - `tools` contains yaml `configurator` and `logger` packages.
 - `configs` contains example of config.yaml file.